Skip to content

 According to ScienceDirect, most people can satisfy their needs from the synthesis of this vitamin by their own gut flora.
 At the same time, a prolonged use of antibiotics can lead to a biotin deficiency.
 So, be sure to talk to your doctor about testing your vitamin B7 levels after taking antibiotics for a long time.

-About 50% of pregnant women in the U.S. have a marginal biotin deficiency.
+About 50% of pregnant people in the U.S. have a marginal biotin deficiency.

 Eating raw eggs could cause a biotin deficiency.
 See why.